AppsFlyerSDK/AppsFlyerFramework/README.md

 In order for us to provide optimal support, we would kindly ask you to submit any issues to support@appsflyer.com

-*When submitting an issue please specify your AppsFlyer sign-up (account) email , your app ID , production steps, logs, code snippets and any additional relevant information.*
+*When submitting an issue please specify your AppsFlyer sign-up (account) email, your app ID, production steps, logs, code snippets and any additional relevant information.*

 ----------